yzg1/OCCAD/README.md

-# Using Your own data to Train Occupancy Network
+# Using Sketches to Train Occupancy Network

 ## Installation